queryluke/masseffect-5e/static/data/class_features/tech_aura_1.md

 Anti-biotic | Resistance to force and necrotic damage.
 Anti-tech | Resistance to fire and cold damage.
 Grounded | Resistance to lightning damage.
-Reactive | At your spellcasting modifier to Strength or Dexterity saving throws.
+Reactive | Add your spellcasting modifier to Strength or Dexterity saving throws.
-Speed | Increase speed by 6m and can take the Disengage action as a bonus action.
+Speed | Increase speed by 6m.
+Can take the Disengage action as a bonus action.
 Regen | Regenerate shield points equal to your spellcasting modifier on the start of each of your turns.
+Inspiring Music | Advantage on saving throws against becoming frightened or charmed.
+Brute force | Creatures within your aura deal an additional 1d8 bludgeoning damage with melee attacks.
+Negation Field | Creatures within your aura can't be primed.